LLM, SJD, and Exchange A to Z at the U

 • IMMUNIZATION REQUIREMENTS

-All students must have the vaccinations listed here.
-Students must complete an immunization form and email it to studenthealth@miami.edu by July 25.
-Contact the Student Health Service at 305-284-9100 if you have any questions.
+All students are required to show proof of certain immunizations listed here prior to their arrival on campus.
+Students and their health care provider must complete an immunization form, which students must submit via email to studenthealth@miami.edu by December 15, 2025.
+Contact Student Health Service at 305-284-9100 if you have any questions.

 • INTERNATIONAL STUDENT ORIENTATION (ISO)

 International Student Orientation (ISO) is a mandatory pre-orientation program for all new and transfer University of Miami international students in F-1 and J-1 status.
-ISO is held at the beginning of each semester (August and January) and complements campus-wide orientation programs for incoming students by providing them with information and experiences that will assist in their transition to living and studying in the U.S. In Fall 2025, International Student Orientation for all graduate students, including law students, will be held on Friday, August 15, from 9 am to 12 pm in the Lakeside Village Expo Center on the Coral Gables campus.
+ISO is held at the beginning of each semester (August and January) and complements campus-wide orientation programs for incoming students by providing them with information and experiences that will assist in their transition to living and studying in the U.S. In Spring 2026, International Student Orientation for all graduate students, including law students, will be held on Friday, January 9, 2026, from 9:00 am to 1:00 pm in the Shalala Student Center Activities Room (3rd Floor) on the Coral Gables campus.
+More information is available here.
 Click here to RSVP and please refer to your Orientation Schedule and I-20 for further details.

 L